redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

 ::

-   // This class provides a Period (length + TimeUnit) class
+   // This class provides a Period (length + PeriodUnit) class
    // and implements a limited algebra.
    // Must be standard layout for C compatibility class Period